“Time is nature’s way of keeping everything from happening at the same time.”

 You can read 'Chronoscape' free with Kindle Unlimited and the Kindle Owners Lending Library

-or you might even want to buy a copy, see links above.
+or you might even want to buy a copy, see links below.